knzulu16/waiter-availability/README.md

 # waiter-availability

-##Introduction
+## Introduction

-##Waiter availability app allows a waiter to:
+## Waiter availability app allows a waiter to:

-..*Select days the waiter can work.
+..* Select days the waiter can work.
-..*Update the days the waiter can work on
+..* Update the days the waiter can work on.
-..*If the waiter decides to cancel can cancel
+..* If the waiter decides to cancel can cancel.

-Admin can:
+## Admin can:

-See how many waiters are available to work
+..* See how many waiters are available to work
-Reset the data to use the system for a new week Highlight according to length of waiters-if waiters are less than three then it Highlights waiters green and if it is equal to three then it Highlights waiters blue then if waiters are above three then it Highlights red.
+..* Reset the data to use the system for a new week ..* Highlight according to length of waiters-if waiters are less than three then it Highlights waiters green and if it is equal to three then it Highlights waiters blue then if waiters are above three then it Highlights red.

-Tools Involve
+## Tools Involve

-Atom editor:
+## Atom editor:
-Allows me to perform tasks.
+..* Allows me to perform tasks.
-Write Html
+..# Write Html
-Write JavaScript
+..# Write JavaScript
-Write CSS
+..# Write CSS

-File setup
+## File setup

 waiter-availability/models.js/index.js/procfile/package.json/public/css/style.css/normalize.css/bootstrap.css/bootstrap.css.map/bootstrap.min.css/bootstrap.min.css.map/bootstrap-theme.css/bootstrap-theme.css.map/bootstrap-theme.min.css/bootstrap-theme.min.css.map/views/layouts/main.handlebars/index.js/days.handlebars/

-Installations
+##Installations
-npm init
+..* npm init
-handlebars
+..* handlebars
-atom editor
+..* atom editor
-Body-parser
+..* Body-parser

-Which languages used
+## Which languages used?

+..* JavaScript
+..* Html and
-JavaScript,Html and CSS
+..* CSS

-Frameworks
+## Frameworks

+..* NodeJs
+..* npm
+..* ExpressJs and
-NodeJs,ExpressJs and handlebars.
+..* handlebars.

-Which database?
+##Which database used to store and retrieve data?

+MongoDB

+## How to connect it?

-MongoDB-connect to MongoDB by using mongoose
+..* Connect to MongoDB by using mongoose.

-Which hosted platform?
+## Which hosted platform?

-Heroku
+..* Heroku
 How to deploy to heroku?

-Which tool that worked as a cloud?
+## Which tool that worked as a cloud?
-Mlab
+..* Mlab